gvwilson/sensibleadventures/cloudherd/new.md

 "And until then, we'll make them as welcome as anyone else," Aft cut in.
 "Just like the law says.
-They can stay as long as they don't raise a hand against one of ours or another traveler."
+They can stay as long as they don't raise a hand against one of ours or another traveller."

 "Raise a hand?"
 Grappa Gas laughed angrily.
 "You just got tossed backside over teakettle, and you're worried about their hands?"